In this article

 System of recordYesNetSuite stays the source of truth

-Cash applicationManual matchingAI-native, automatic
+Cash applicationManual matchingAI-native, 95% match rate

-Who Should Add AR Automation to NetSuite?
+Who should add AR automation to NetSuite?

 Frequently Asked Questions